How to Spend 5 Days in Puerto Rico

 Uber

 When we weren’t driving, we used Uber.
-Uber in Puerto Rico is extremely reliable and cheap.
-From Condado, we were able to get to most of the hotspot areas for less than $10.
+Uber in Puerto Rico is highly reliable and cheap.
+We could get to Condado’s hotspot areas for less than $10.

-If you’re planning on spending 7 days in Puerto Rico, check out this guide for additional things to do!
+If you plan on spending 7 days in Puerto Rico, check out this guide for additional things to do!